 § 13.1-856.
-Election of directors by certain classes of members authorize the election of all or a specified number of directors by the members of one or more authorized classes.
+Election of directors by certain classes of members.

+If the articles of incorporation authorize dividing the members into classes, the articles may also authorize the election of all or a specified number of directors by the members of one or more authorized classes.
 Each class entitled to elect one or more directors is a separate voting group for purposes of the election of directors.